What does disability mean to you?

 From the alternating positions of unknowing and learning anew, I was connected through a series of colleagues to a disability movement in earnest to explore what the idea of disability means.
 And what to do about it.

-This blog is a time-limited venture, intended to reinforce a particular stage in an ongoing project.
+This blog is intended to reinforce a particular stage in an ongoing project.
 Through this medium, I hope to share some interesting ideas, and maybe even some insights.
 I hope to reach colleagues, collaborators, and possibly allies.
-This segment of the project feels very much like a road less taken.
+My involvement in Bulozi feels very much like a road less taken.
 I would love your company along the way.